rust-lang/rust-wiki-backup/Doc-attributes.md

 * the _name-value_ meta item, an ident/literal pair, as in `target_os = "win32"`
 * the _list_ meta item, a named list of additional meta items, as in `names(fred, barney, wilma)`

-In _name-value_ items the literal may be any Rust literal type, though strings are seen most often.Meta items may nest arbitrarily: `args(yes, count = 10, names(fred, barny, wilma))`
+In _name-value_ items the literal may be any Rust literal type, though strings are seen most often.
+Meta items may nest arbitrarily: `args(yes, count = 10, names(fred, barny, wilma))`

-Meta items occasionally show up outside of attributes, particularly in crate linkage specifications.

 ## Attributes